 Look to Lighting for Top Design

 Designing an aesthetically pleasing and functional interior space involves many elements – surfaces, wall coverings, flooring, furniture, appliances, and lighting.
-You may think lighting is one of the last components chosen when creating a space, but did you know planning for lighting ahead of time can be cost efficient and can maximize the design’s effectiveness?
+You may think lighting design is one of the last components chosen when creating a space, but did you know planning for lighting design ahead of time can be cost efficient and can maximize the design’s effectiveness?

 When executed properly, the best lighting design is completely user friendly and mostly unnoticeable.
 However, when poorly planned, lighting can compromise the design of any space.
 Lighting is one of those rare elements we immediately notice when it doesn’t measure up — too bright or too dim can ruin the overall effect of the design.
 Therefore, think of quality lighting design as an investment, not a cost.

 Choosing the appropriate lighting and fixture depends on the application within the design – whether lobby, office, retail, healthcare, or other.